mahedjaved/m39week10FrontEnd/README.md

 > Ayeesh :L --> Seems you cannot send req.body without having the header set as :: headers: { "Content-Type": "application/json" },

+> There was no need to setup SALT no. as .env variable, it didnt even work !

 # Unused Code Placed Here

 > Code to be improved for rendering